Alan Carter (philosopher)

+Thought

 Some of Carter's work in environmental philosophy is discussed critically by Robin Attfield.
 Carter's state-primacy theory has been discussed by Robyn Eckersley and criticized by John Barry. and, most fully, by Simon Hailwood.
 Carter has responded by arguing that his critics fail to take sufficiently into account the problems the military causes in modern societies: "it is telling how little attention green liberal critics of the state-primacy theory have paid to the role of the military and to its highly distorting effects.
 Failing to examine in any detail military requirements within ostensibly 'liberal democracies', whether existing or imagined, is more like simply ignoring an argument rather than answering it."

 Carter was one of the founder members of the London-based Anarchist Research Group.
 Colin Ward has described Carter, with Murray Bookchin, as one of the leading eco-anarchist thinkers.

-Outside of academia, Carter is a former Chair of the World Development Movement Scotland and a former Board Member of Friends of the Earth Scotland.
-He is also a former Board Member and a former Trustee of Friends of the Earth.

 Publications

 Carter's publications include over 50 articles in academic journals and he is the author of 3 books: